Policy

 Information about UKRI’s open access fund for long-form publications (including monographs, book chapters and edited collections) and how to apply is available at open access funding and reporting.

-What should I do if the expected cost of my publication exceeds UKRI’s funding limit?
+What should I do if the expected cost of my publication exceeds UKRI’s maximum contribution?

 Authors are still expected to comply with the UKRI open access policy.
 In the first instance authors should speak to their research organisations, as other sources of funding or open access options may be available.
 Research organisations have discretion about how to financially support open access publication, and it is also permissible to use other public funding such as quality-related research funding.